plasticityai/coldbrew/README.md

   monitorFileUsage: false, /* Monitors file usage for slimming the data bundle for a custom Coldbrew Python environment */
   asyncYieldRate: null, /* Allows you to override the default asynchronous yield rate (see setAsyncYieldRate()) */
-  worker: false, /* Runs the Coldbrew Python interpreter in a seperate Web Worker or Worker thread */ };
+  worker: false, /* Runs the Coldbrew Python interpreter in a seperate Web Worker or Worker thread */
+  transformVariableCasing: true, /* Transforms bridge variable properties and methods to camel case or snake case automatically */
+};
 ```